Adam101k/Unity-Shipment/README.md

 This was developed as a part of California State University Fullerton's Video Game Design Club, Winter 2022.

-You find a playable version of this game on [itch.io.](https://stickguy101.itGameo/shipment)
+You can find a playable version of this game on [itch.io.](https://stickguy101.itGameo/shipment)

 # Credits